-Are you feeling the need to set up Bluetooth and its driver in Windows 10 PC?
-It is a preferable way to connect an additional wireless device with the computer.
-However, sometimes Bluetooth is unable to connect with the network or refuse to work on the system.
+Are you feeling the need to set up Bluetooth and its driver in Windows 10 and 11 PC manually?
+It may be the best way to correctly connect a wireless device to the computer without having an issue.
+Sometimes a Bluetooth device is unable to be connected or refuses to work on the system.
 Basically, its driver does not allow you to set up the device properly on your PC.
-If that’s the case, then you should Reinstall Bluetooth Driver in Windows 10 to bring things back to normal.
+If that’s the case, then you should Reinstall Bluetooth Driver in Windows 10 or 11 to bring things back to normal.

-Most of the time, it is the faulted or outdated driver that causes various issues to the Bluetooth connectivity.
-So, the reinstallation of the driver will help you to connect your PC to other peripheral devices.
-So, before you proceed with anything, ensure to note down the driver details such as its name and version.
+Most of the time, it is the faulty or outdated driver that causes various issues to the Bluetooth connectivity.
+So, the reinstallation of the driver will help you to connect your PC to other peripheral devices in wireless mode.
+But before you proceed with anything, ensure to note down the driver details such as its name and version.
 Doing so will eventually assist you in finding the same driver on the manufacturer’s website.

-Here is how to Reinstall Bluetooth Driver in Windows 10 –
+Here is how to Reinstall Bluetooth Driver in Windows 11 or 10 –

 1. Check the version number of the driver

 Step-2: It contains the list of installed device drivers and their related information on the computer.
-Now, expand the Bluetooth option in the list of devices by double-clicking on it.
+Double-click on Bluetooth.

-Step-3: After that right click on the Bluetooth device such as Realtek Bluetooth Adapter or Intel ® Wireless Bluetooth and opt the Properties option from the menu.
+Step-3: After that right click on the device such as Realtek Bluetooth Adapter or Intel ® Wireless Bluetooth which you want to reinstall.
+Select the Properties option from menu.

 Step-4: Navigate to the Driver tab where you can find its details.